Coinbase Review 2025: Still the Best Exchange for Beginners?

 Trading Features:

 One unique feature I love is Coinbase Earn.
-I’ve earned over $100 in free crypto by watching short educational videos.
-It’s a win-win: learn about new projects and get free tokens.
+I’ve earned over $150 in free crypto by watching short educational videos.

 Recent earnings: